 01 of 03

-Purpose, Materials and Materials Cost Considerations for a DIY Chiller
+Materials and Cost Considerations for a DIY Chiller

-- 50 to 100 feet of 3/8 inch hard plastic tubing (depending, vinyl isn't as good a choice here).
+- 50 to 100 feet of 3/8 inch hard plastic tubing (vinyl isn't as good a choice here)

 Materials Cost Considerations

-- The fridge should set you back $89 to $199 depending on the size you choose.
+- The refrigerator should set you back $89 to $199 depending on the size you choose.

-- The fittings, tubing and pipe shouldn't run more than $10 to $15 bucks, depending on how much and what style you choose.
+- The fittings, tubing, and pipe shouldn't run more than $10 to $15, depending on how much and what style you choose.

-My chiller ran a total of $175 once completed (without the 6 pack), still significantly cheaper than a commercial unit.
+A reasonable estimate is $175 once completed, which is still significantly cheaper than a commercial unit.
 While not as efficient as commercial chillers, this is a viable alternative and will draw your water temp down surprisingly well.
-Use a pre-set or variable heater to "balance" the temp within the sump and it'll become "hands-free"!
+Use a pre-set or variable heater to balance the temperature within the sump and it'll become hands-free.

-Do you just need a temporary Emergency Chiller to help keep your tank temps down for a few days?
-Substitute an ice chest (even one of those inexpensive styrofoam ones will do) for the Dorm-sized refrigerator and fill it with ice.
-Drop the tubing coil in it and you are ready to start chilling!Continue to 2 of 3 below.
+If you just need a temporary emergency chiller to help keep your tank temperatures down for a few days, substitute an ice chest (even one of those inexpensive styrofoam ones will do) for the dorm-sized refrigerator and fill it with ice.
+Drop the tubing coil in it and you are ready to start chilling.Continue to 2 of 3 below.

 02 of 03

-The more coils, the better the "pull-down" effect and the more efficient the unit operates.
+The more coils, the better the pull-down... effect and the more efficient the unit operates.
 Depending on the brand/model that you are using, you may encounter insulation between the housing and the inner box when drilling your input/output holes.
 There is no need to seal the door.
-I had originally thought of this but decided against it as I figured I might need the access if something went wrong down the road.
-Besides, it's a great place to keep your additives that require refrigeration after opening (and a 6 pack!).
+You might need the access if something goes wrong down the road.
+Besides, it's a great place to keep your additives that require refrigeration after opening.

 - Drill your access holes in the top or sides, it really doesn't matter.

-- Cut 2 pieces of the PVC pipe about 4 inches each.
+- Cut two pieces of the PVC pipe about 4 inches each.

-- You may want to reinforce these pipes with a little Devcon 5 minute epoxy prior to sealing them with the silicone.
-Keeps 'em from sliding back and forth and breaking the cured silicone seal should you want to move the fridge down the road.
+- You may want to reinforce these pipes with a little Devcon 5-minute epoxy prior to sealing them with the silicone.
+This keeps them from sliding back and forth and breaking the cured silicone seal should you want to move the fridge down the road.

 03 of 03

-Another point to consider, the further the run of plastic tubing from your sump to the chiller and back, the greater the line loss due to ambient room temperature.
-Sit the chiller as CLOSE to the sump or aquarium cabinet as possible.
-You could use pipe insulation wrapped around the tubing run(s), but this is rather unsightly and not really necessary unless living in a very hot/humid... environment.
+Set the chiller as close to the sump or aquarium cabinet as possible.
+The further the run of plastic tubing from your sump to the chiller and back, the greater the line loss due to ambient room temperature.
+You could use pipe insulation wrapped around the tubing run(s), but this is rather unsightly and not really necessary unless living in a very hot/humid environment.